 A very personal experience

-Our guides are highly-experienced and certified and we are proud of them.
+Our guides are experienced and certified.
 You will have a maximum of four guests to one guide.

 As well as grizzlies, the valley in autumn is home to dozens of bald eagles who come to feed on the fish.
 You may also see black bears.